celestiaorg/celestia-app/x/blobstream/README.md

 ### New attestation event

-After creating a new attestation, and adding it to the BlobStream store, an event is [emitted](https://github.com/celestiaorg/celestia-app/blob/0629c757ef35a24187a8d7a4c706c7cdc894c8b6/x/qgb/keeper/keeper_attestation.go#L16-L22) containing its nonce.
+After creating a new attestation, and adding it to the Blobstream store, an event is [emitted](https://github.com/celestiaorg/celestia-app/blob/0629c757ef35a24187a8d7a4c706c7cdc894c8b6/x/qgb/keeper/keeper_attestation.go#L16-L22) containing its nonce.

 ## Client

 ### Query attestation command

-The BlobStream query attestation command is part of the `celestia-appd` binary.
+The Blobstream query attestation command is part of the `celestia-appd` binary.
 It allows the user to query specific attestations by their corresponding nonce.

 ```shell
 $ celestia-appd query blobstream attestation --help